 I gained A Levels in Biology, Art, Textiles & Dress (Textile Science & History of Costume and Dressmaking) during sixth form at school in Surrey, followed by an Art Foundation Course at Croydon Art College.
 Eventually I graduated from Middlesex University in 1992 with a BA (Hons) in 3D Design & Jewellery which included a few months at The Fachochschule in Dusseldorf, Germany.
 During my studies, my eyes were opened to the more experimental work of designers such as Issey Miyake.

 As a graduate, my first job was Head of Events and Visual Merchandising for Cabouchon jewellery.
-As luck would have it, the company was rapidly expanding at the time, which gave me a great deal of business experience.
+The company was rapidly expanding at the time, which gave me a great deal of business experience.
 My job involved travelling mostly in Europe, setting up events at luxury hotels and working as an in-house stylist on company films and brochures, which took me to places like South Africa and enabled me to work with companies such as Saatchi & Saatchi Advertising.

-Eventually my desire to go back to being an independent artist took over and I quit my job and went travelling in order to make a change.
-I lived in Sydney for a year and worked as jewellery designer there, re-branding and designing new products for a small manufacturer.
+Throughout this time I also worked as a freelance illustrator and occasionally sold my paintings.
 My illustrations have also been commissioned by Fortnum & Mason, Dylon and Camden Graphics to name a few.
 I have written and illustrated lots of stories for children which are being prepared for publication.

 Coming from a family with a history in manufacturing, engineering and building, a desire to design and make things has definitely been passed down through the genes.
-See www.thomashaywoodandsons.com